Leslie Ciborowski

 Designing a training session is like completing a complicated puzzle.
 The answer depends on many factors:

 The audience.
-A training for millennials might look very different than a training session exclusively for baby boomers.
-The audience’s experience, communication styles, and learning preferences can all play a role in the training design.
+A training session for millennials might look very different from one exclusively for baby boomers.
+The audience’s experience, communication styles, and learning preferences can all influence the training design.

 Adult learning principles.
-Regardless of the audience, participants in TrainSMART’s Train-the-Trainer Course all experience the power of incorporating adult learning principles into their design.
+Regardless of the audience, TrainSMART’s Train-the-Trainer Course participants all experience the power of incorporating adult learning principles into their design.
 These principles are the foundation of every single training.

 The platform.
 Is it face-to-face training, a virtual training session, computer-based training, or on-the-job training?